dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/barcode-colour-modes.md

 ### Child Parameters

-The child parameters of the localization mode object are shown as follow:
+The child parameters of the barcode colour mode object are shown as follow:

 <table style = "text-align:left">
     <thead>